dbos-inc/dbosify-py/DEVIATIONS.md

 exchange, all external events share one totally-ordered durable inbox — stronger ordering than Temporal's activation batching.

+Two further consequences.
+Transport-layer error *types* differ: waits that exhaust their timeout raise builtin `TimeoutError` (not `WorkflowUpdateRPCTimeoutOrCancelledError` / `RPCError(DEADLINE_EXCEEDED)`), and resolving a nonexistent workflow raises `RuntimeError` (not `RPCError(NOT_FOUND)`) — `except RPCError` clauses won't match.
+And while updates are deduplicated by update id (resends are safe), signals and cancels carry no request id: an application-level resend delivers twice, where Temporal's server dedups the RPC.

 ### D11.
 Terminate stores no reason or details

 DBOS cancellation has no reason field, so `handle.terminate(reason=...)`